Skip to content Skip to main navigation Report an accessibility issue

 Biography

-Expertise
+Areas of Expertise

-• Radiation safety and compliance
+• Radiation safety, radiological protection, and regulatory compliance

-• Laboratory and research supervision
+• Laboratory operations, supervision, and research support

-• Hazardous material handling and inventory control
+• Hazardous materials management and inventory control

-• Machine shop and equipment management
+• Machine shop operations, fabrication, and equipment management

-• Robotic prototyping and development
+• Robotic systems prototyping, integration, and development

 Join the Institute for Nuclear Security